Frequently Asked Questions

 This page has directions on how to return eBooks (including Kindle titles) and audiobooks from our OverDrive collection.

-To return eBooks or audiobooks using OverDrive's Libby app, go to your Shelf and tap Manage Loan next to the cover of the title you want to return.
+To return eBooks or audiobooks using the Libby app or libbyapp.com, go to your Shelf and tap Manage Loan next to the cover of the title you want to return.
 Then tap Return Early.

 To return an eBook or audiobook borrowed from our hoopla collection, click the Return Now link on the borrowed title's information page.